BobTheHobo/bestestGame/README.md

 ### Running Instructions
 Transition from the Card Game "scene" to the interaction demo "scene" using 'S' while sitting.
-Transition from the interaction demo "scene" to the model demo "scene" using 'Q'.
+Transition from the interaction demo "scene" to the model demo "scene" using 'P'.